BharathSrinath/campground-explorer/README.md

 # create models:
     # require mongoose
-    # create campgrounds, review and users models
+    # create destinations, review and users models

 # routes folder:
     # This is where you will have all the routes and validation but their definition exists elsewhere.

 # controllers:
-    # routes definition for campgrounds.js, reviews.js and users.js
+    # routes definition for destinations.js, reviews.js and users.js

 # schema.js
     # For validations to work, we are using a library called joi.
 It provides a method called 'validate'.
-    # So we will be setting up the schema for campgrounds and reviews here.
+    # So we will be setting up the schema for destinations and reviews here.
 For other validations we are using the normal logic (like comparing id's) or using passport (for authentication).

 # middlware.js
-    # validations (isLoggedIn, isAuthor, validateCampground) definition
+    # validations (isLoggedIn, isAuthor, validateDestination) definition
     # This definition will make use of validate method that is defined in schema.js

 # client vs server-side validation: